 Acknowledging where you are and how you want to move forward in life is the most important trait of having a growth mindset.
 Self-reflection isn’t about accepting your success stories and glorifying them.
 It also includes having the awareness of your weakness and embracing your downfalls.
 When you are aware of the hurdle in your journey, you are more likely to improve yourself.
 Practicing self-reflection rewards you with a thought process that cultivates success in the long term and doesn’t get intimidated by small roadblocks in your journey.

 2. Find your purpose

-Discovering your purpose and understanding what it is that you want makes it easy for you to develop a growth mindset.
+Discovering your purpose and understanding what it is that you want makes it easy for you to build a growth mindset.
 When you have found your passion and purpose, you become inevitable to take the next step.
 You know that you don’t have to figure out the entire journey in one go, knowing the next step and preparing for it is enough at a time.
-Your purpose doesn’t let you remorse about a failure for too long.
-When you are aware of your purpose, you find some way to make it to the other end despite all the negativity around and inside you.
+Your purpose doesn’t let you feel remorse about a failure for too long.
+When you are aware of your purpose, you find ways to make it to the other end despite all the negativity around and inside you.

 3. Accept Challenges

 The discussion about “ways to build a growth mindset” is incomplete without talking about the challenges.
 What’s life without challenges after all?
 Whether you want them or don’t, they are meant to happen to you.
 That’s what life is.
 And what differentiates you for having a growth mindset is your dignity to accept these challenges.
 Challenges let you face your fear.
 Thus, if you want to build a growth mindset, you must develop a viewpoint where you see these challenges as fruitful experiences that leave you with important lessons but nothing else.